Chinmaya Gharekhan

-Chinmaya Gharekhan (born July 4, 1934) is a former Indian diplomat.
+Chinmaya R. Gharekhan (born July 4, 1934) is a former Indian diplomat.
+He has been longest serving Permanent representative of India to the United Nations and President of United Nations Economic and Social Council.

 Early life

-Chinmaya Gharekhan was born on July 4, 1934 in Dabhoi, a village in the Indian state of Gujarat.
-He was one of 4 children born in a well off family.
-His father, Dr. Rajaninath Gharekhan was a civil surgeon to the former state of Baroda (now Vadodara.)
+Chinmaya Gharekhan was born on July 4, 1934, in Dabhoi, a village in the Indian state of Gujarat.
+He was one of four children born in a well-off family.
+His father, Dr. Rajaninath Gharekhan, was a civil surgeon to the former state of Baroda (now Vadodara).

 Career

-He served as Chairman of International Control Commission in Laos from 1973 - 1975, Indian Ambassador to Vietnam from 1975–1976, Indian Ambassador to the United Nations in Geneva from 1977 - 1980, Advisor on Foreign Affairs to the Prime Minister of India from 1981 - 1986.
+He served as chairman of International Control Commission in Laos from 1973 to 1975, Indian ambassador to Vietnam from 1975 to 1976, Indian ambassador to the United Nations in Geneva from 1977 to 1980, advisor on foreign affairs to the prime minister of India from 1981 to 1986.